imCodePartnerAB/imcms/README.md

 imcms
 =====

-imCMS, or as we prefer to call it i’m CMS, is a project that has been developed during more than 10 years.
+imCMS, or as we prefer to call it I’m CMS, is a project that has been developed during more than 10 years.
 It is a java-based CMS system, with tag-based templates, and using MySQL DB (even MS SQL works).
 The system is used in more than hundred installations in Sweden, most frequently within the public sector.

 During the last year imCMS has been updated to a very new codebase, integrating among others Spring and Hybernate, and using Vaadin as user interface for the administrators.
-This product is almost ready to go out for Alfa-testing now.
+This product is almost ready to go out for Alpha-testing now.

 During the years imCMS has been developed within the Swedish company: imCode Partner AB.
 Our intention is to try to create a community around the code.
-This is one of few qualified Java-basedd CMS systems, so we hope that we would find a number of contributors.
+This is one of few qualified Java-based CMS systems, so we hope that we would find a number of contributors.

 Johan Larsson "johlra" is our responsible project manager.